Directly Terms & Policies

 8. California Users

 Who is my Data Controller?
-If you are a visitor to directly.com or an Expert of the Services your Data Controller is Directly Software Inc., 333 Bryant Street, #250, San Francisco, CA 94107, USA.
-If you are Customer User (i.e., an individual that posted a support Request via a Customer’s website or digital property), then the Data Controller of your personal data is your respective Customer and you should direct all questions about your Personal Data to that Customer.
+If you are a visitor to directly.com or an Expert User of the Services, your Data Controller is Directly, Inc. If you are a Customer End User (i.e., an individual that posted a support request via a Customer’s website or digital property), then the Data Controller of your personal data is your respective Customer and you should direct all questions about your Personal Data to that Customer.

 Why am I required to provide Personal Data?
 As a general principle, your granting of any consent and your provision of any Personal Data hereunder is entirely voluntary; there are generally no detrimental effects on you if you choose not to consent or to provide Personal Data.
 However, there are circumstances in which we cannot take action without certain Personal Data, for example, because this Personal Data is required to process your registration or provide you with access to our Services.
 In these cases, we cannot provide you with what you request without the relevant Personal Data.